kubedb/docs/docs/guides/postgres/scaling/vertical-scaling/in-place/index.md

 - `spec.databaseRef.name` specifies the `pg` `Postgres` database.
 - `spec.type` specifies that we are performing `VerticalScaling`.
-- `spec.mode: InPlace` requests the in-place path.
+- `spec.verticalScaling.mode: InPlace` requests the in-place path.
 (Omitting `mode`, or setting it to `Restart`, uses the default restart-based path.)
 - `spec.verticalScaling.postgres` is the desired postgres container resources.

 Let's create it,